Un-Google Yourself With These Alternative Tools

 The best thing about Tumblr is its community though.
 It’s almost like Facebook but for cool people.

 You don’t have to use your real name so the content shared there differs significantly from boring Facebook.

 YouTube – Vimeo

 Additionally there are no ridiculous copyright restrictions for videos containing music.
-Last but not least Vimeo is easier to use, has a much better design and lacks the obnoxious comments that are common on YouTube.
+Last but not least Vimeo is easier to use.

 Google Chrome – Firefox